BramVanRensbergen/categorization-under-cognitive-load/README.md

 Source: https://github.com/BramVanRensbergen/categorization-under-cognitive-load

 This is the code to an experiment in which participants learn to categorize abstract stimuli, while simultaneously memorizing a dot pattern.
-The experiment was created for personal use (ongoing research), but anyone may use it if they like.
+The experiment was created for personal use (ongoing research of a colleague), but anyone may use it if they like.

 To use:
 * Download the project, compile it using Java Development Kit, have the participant run it on a computer with Java Runtime Environment installed.
+* Currently supports only JDK/JRE 7, but I'm in the progress of adding Java 8 support.
 * Options can be set in data/options.txt
 * Instructions can be set in data/text.txt
 * Button labels etc. are in Dutch, but it is quite easy to translate them: all language displayed to the user is defined in Text.java.
 Comments, code, output headers, ... are all in English.